 GPS and ANT+ Enabled

-On the upper end of the cycling, computer spectrums are units that are both ANT+ enabled and had a built-in GPS receiver.
-Examples include the Garmin Edge 820, winner of our Editors' Choice Award, as well as the Garmin Edge 520, Wahoo Fitness ELEMNT BOLT, Lezyne Micro C GPS, and the Lezyne Super GPS.
+On the upper end of the cycling computer spectrums are units that are both ANT+ enabled and have a built-in GPS receiver.
+Examples include the Garmin Edge 820, winner of our Editors' Choice Award, as well as the Garmin Edge 1030, Garmin Edge 520, Wahoo Fitness ELEMNT BOLT, Lezyne Micro C GPS, and the Lezyne Super GPS.
 These computers can receive data from ANT+ sensors, including power, speed, heart rate, and cadence.
 Also, they track your position using GPS, allowing you not only to see a map of your ride once transferred to a companion app, smartphone, or computer but also to compare your time on established segments using a service such as Strava.

 Selecting a Cycling Computer